fairandsmart/right-consent/api-doc/docs/04-techdoc/400-full-install-guide.md

 ```

 :::tip
-To delete keycloak data, stop the container then run `docker volume rm keycloak-data`
+To delete keycloak data, stop the container then run `docker volume rm keycloak-data`.
 :::

 If you want to use a local instance instead of the docker one you can visit [keycloak website](https://www.keycloak.org/docs/latest/server_installation/index.html) for details.